rosseniv97/LitBattle/README.md

 # LitBattle
-# Server-side for LitBattle - literature qestionnaire game.
+# Server-side applicationfo for managing data and game logic of LitBattle - literature qestionnaire game.